Skip to main content

 • Potential losses: There is a risk of losing the capital invested in equity mutual funds, especially during market downturns.

-• Sector and stock-specific risks: Equity funds focused on specific sectors or stocks carry additional risks.
+• Sector and stock-specific risks: equity mutual fund focused on specific sectors or stocks carry additional risks.
 These funds may be more vulnerable to industry-specific factors or the performance of individual companies.

 Let us have a look at some of the pros of equity mutual fund investments: